 What’s it Like to be in an HIV Vaccine Trial?

-Chris Swanson is one of the first participants in the latest HIV vaccine trial.
-He spoke with me about his experiences with HIV, his experiences with the trial, and why he chose to participate.
+Chris is a participant in an HIV vaccine trial.
+He spoke with David Nalos (Bridge HIV) about his experiences with HIV, his experiences with the trial, and why he chose to participate.

 How are you Chris?